bc-anaisabel/meta_analysis_climate_restor/README.md

 *Obtaining climate values*: Since the period when each restoration varied in duration and start year,  climate normals and historical time series for annual climate variables were designated on a study by study basis.
 That is, according to the year when the restoration started, the closest climate normal period was chosen for each study.
-For the historical time series, a period encompassing the first year to the last year of restarion was selected for each study.
+For the historical time series, a period encompassing the first year to the last year of restoration was selected for each study.

-*Data exploration*: This project will need to incorporate more studies within North America because after filtering for the required parameters, the sample size was greatly reduced (**n=10**).
-Since restoration observations are nested within the study (although each observation has a different restoration value, the climate values are dependent on the location of the study, which remains unchanged across observations from the same study), I need as much different studies as possible to be able to compare across latitudes and ecosystem types within the North America region.
-In the future I will also include studies from around the globe.
-Following steps:

-1. Incorporate studies from 2013-2020 to original database
-2. Calculate response ratios of recovery completeness for new studies
-3. Data exploration with increased database
-4. Statistical analysis: establishing associations between climate deviation dataset and recovery completeness dataset

 ## 3. Data